 What kind of bag(s) do you use?

-Right now I’m carrying an Osprey 65-liter AG pack, which was kindly given to me in exchange for a review here on the blog back in 2016, and a smaller day pack that I use as a carry-on.
+Right now I’m carrying an Osprey 65-liter AG pack, which was kindly given to me in exchange for a review here on the blog back in 2016, and a smaller day pack (which I picked up at a thrift store in Switzerland) that I use as a carry-on.